keirthana/anbox-cloud-docs/explanation/production.md

 You should also assess the number of instances that you require for each model/service.
 For example, think about the number of Juju controller instances that you need.
 See [Make a controller highly available](https://juju.is/docs/olm/manage-controllers#heading--make-a-controller-highly-available) for more information.

-Anbox Cloud comes with support for High Availability (HA) for both Core and the Streaming Stack.You can define HA by adding new Juju units.
+Anbox Cloud comes with support for High Availability (HA) for both Core and the Streaming Stack.
+You can define HA by adding new Juju units.
 See {ref}`howto-enable-ha` to plan your HA requirements.

 ## Security